Shimmy alert at 6:26. Whoever would stifle that shimmy in years to come, my bonny, would stifle your spirit.

 But this one, Lessons In Love, sounds perfectly gorgeous, the little I heard—it’s classic Songbook stuff—and I’m dying to have it.
 It’s Lance Ellington’s strong clear vocals and fundamental John Wilson Orchestra through and through.
 Trouble is, it apparently went through a limited pressing so available copies run from 115 American bucks upward.
 How can a record only 13 years old be a collector’s item already???

 God, Danny Sibolboro was such a weenie.
-Taken December 1963 at one of the many, many dances of the Moveable Filipino Club, Minneapolis.
+Taken December 1963 at one of the many, many dances of the Moveable Filipino Club, Minneapolis, Minnesota.
 Geraldo was playing.
 Filipinos love Geraldo.